actualbudget/docs/docs/experimental/goal-templates.md

 ### Schedule Type
 The Schedule template allows you to automatically budget based on the schedules you have added to Actual.
-This includes sub-montly, month, extra-monthly schedules.
+This includes sub-monthly, month, extra-monthly schedules.
 This is the most common template outside of the Simple template.
 Below is an example of the syntax for a $ 100 per month schedule called "Internet", and a $ 2,400 per year schedule called "Taxes".